 Entropion in bulldogs can begin as a sudden squinting combined with red, teary eyes are often an indication of an emerging corneal ulcer, and should be considered an emergency.
 I recommend you seek veterinary assistance as soon as possible.

-Dr. Kraemer’s Entropion in Bulldogs Tip #1: Entropion in bulldogs and French Bulldogs can happen at any age. in order to avoid the risk associated with anesthesia in young bulldogs puppies I will typically delay the surgical correction until the dog is more fully grown.
-Instead I will place temporory suture with only light sedation to evert the eyelids as a temporary fix.
+Entropion in Bulldogs and French Bulldogs Puppies Tip #1: Entropion in bulldogs and French Bulldogs can happen at any age. in order to avoid the risk associated with anesthesia in young bulldogs puppies, I will typically delay the surgical correction until the dog is more fully grown.
+Instead, I will place temporary suture with only light sedation to evert the eyelids as a temporary fix.

-Dr. Kraemer’s Entropion in Bulldogs Tip #2: Most times both eyes are affected either simultaneously or one shortly after the other.
-Thus, I often correct the opposite side as a preventative measure i while repairing the injured side.
+Entropion in Bulldogs and French Bulldogs Puppies Tip #2: Most times both eyes are affected either simultaneously or one shortly after the other.
+Thus, I often correct the opposite side as a preventative measure while repairing the injured side.
 Doing so eliminates the risk of a second anesthetic necessity and is less costly.

-Dr. Kraemer’s Entropion in Bulldogs Warning #1: Injury to the cornea due to entropion can lead to partial or complete loss of vision.
+Entropion in Bulldogs and French Bulldogs Puppies Warning #1: Injury to the cornea due to entropion can lead to partial or complete loss of vision.

-Dr. Kraemer’s Entropion in Bulldogs Warning #2: Place a buster collar on the head as soon as you become aware of an eye lid, entropion or an croneal problem.
+Entropion in Bulldogs and French Bulldogs Puppies Warning #2: Place a buster collar on the head as soon as you become aware of an eye lid, entropion or an corneal problem.
 The pain of the ulcerated cornea can lead to pawing and rubbing, inflicting additional trauma.